ffund/ml-notebooks/notebooks/1-explore-hw.md

 ::: {.cell .markdown}

-Next, you are going to extract the subset of data for the location of your choice.
-You can choose any location *except* Brooklyn, New York.
-(You can't choose Brooklyn because the example code I'm about to show you is for Brooklyn.)
+Next, you are going to extract the subset of data for the U.S. state of your choice.
+You can choose any location *except* New York.

 The data is reported for different regions, with different levels of granularity available.
 This is best explained by example: